Dominik Hašek: Return to and second tenure with the Red Wings (2006–2008)

 the number one seed in the Western Conference.
 He also broke his own personal record by going 181 minutes and 17 seconds without allowing a goal.

 Midway through the regular season, the team announced that to avoid injury and preserve Hašek for the playoffs, he would not play on consecutive nights.
-He played his first consecutive nights of the season on April 21 and 22 against the Calgary Flames in games 5 and 6 of the Western Conference Quarterfinals.
+He played his first consecutive nights of the season on 21 and 22 April against the Calgary Flames in games 5 and 6 of the Western Conference Quarterfinals.
 Hašek won both games, clinching the series for Detroit.
 In the next round against the San Jose Sharks, the Red Wings were on the road and down two games to one, but Hašek held the Sharks to three goals in the next three games.
 His 28-save shutout in game six was his 13th in postseason play and sent the Red Wings to the Western Conference finals against the Anaheim Ducks.
 However, Hašek and the Red Wings lost in six games to the Ducks, who eventually defeated the Ottawa Senators for the Stanley Cup.